-Could you imagine – or do you remember – filling your tank with one of these back in the day?
+Anyone remember filling the tank with one of these back in the day?

-It’s an absolute must-see if you love RVs – especially vintage models.
-They have so much more: like the oldest Fleetwood in existence, a Kozy Kamp from 1937, and a Winnebago from ’72.
+It’s a must-see if you love RVs, especially vintage models.
+They have much more including the oldest Fleetwood in existence, a Kozy Kamp from 1937, and a Winnebago from ’72.

-Free to the public, it’s open from Monday – Saturday, 9am-5pm (except on major holidays).
+The museum is free to the public and open from Monday – Saturday, 9am-5pm (except on major holidays).

-You can find this brilliant museum just behind their RV dealership, Jack Sisemore Traveland, at:
+You can find it located just behind their RV dealership, Jack Sisemore Traveland, at: